-- (1) The table above does not include Fidelity Management & Resources Corp., ("FMR") 82 Devonshire Street, MA 02109, which held 884,000 shares of Capital Stock as of December 31, 2003.
-As of January 31, 2004, FMR ceased to be beneficial owner of more than five percent of the Capital Stock and held 367,700 shares of Capital Stock as of that date. - (2) Sole voting power, 1,549,463 shares; sole dispositive power, 1,549,463 shares. - (3) For purposes of calculating Percent of Class, all shares subject to stock options which were exercisable within 60 days of December 31, 2003, were assumed to have been issued.
+- (1) Sole voting power, 1,682,003 shares; sole dispositive power, 1,831,603 shares. - (2) For purposes of calculating Percent of Class, all shares subject to stock options which were exercisable within 60 days of December 31, 2005, were assumed to have been issued.

-The following table sets forth information as of December 31, 2003, with respect to Capital Stock beneficially owned by all nominees and directors of the Company, the executive officers named in the Summary Compensation Table and the Company's directors and executive officers as a group:
+The following table sets forth information as of December 31, 2005, with respect to Capital Stock beneficially owned by all nominees and directors of the Company, the executive officers named in the Summary Compensation Table and the Company's directors and executive officers as a group: